timschneeb/tachiyomi-extensions-revived/README.md

 ## Downloads

-If you prefer to directly download the APK files, they are available via https://tachiyomi.org/extensions/ or directly in this GitHub repository in the [`repo` branch](https://github.com/ThePBone/tachiyomi-extensions-revived/tree/repo/apk).
+You can directly download the APK files in this GitHub repository in the [`repo` branch](https://github.com/ThePBone/tachiyomi-extensions-revived/tree/repo/apk).

 After installing any unofficial extension, you must **manually** enable the extension in Tachiyomi.

 > [!NOTE]
-> If you're migrating from an old official extension to one from this repo, you need to uninstall the old extension by hand first.
-This is due to an app signature conflict since I have to use my own signing keys.
+> All extensions in this repo use different package names and are annotated with `(Revived)` in the app.

 ## Disclaimer